RedisLabs/redislabs-docs/content/rs/developing/modules/bloom-filters.md

-makes it especially ideal when trying to search for items on expensive-to-access resources (such as over a network or disk): If I have a large on-disk database and I want to know if the key *foo* exists in it, I can query the Bloom filter first, which will tell me with a certainty whether it potentially exists (and then the disk lookup can continue) or whether it does *not* exist, and in this case I can forego the expensive disk lookup and simply send a negative reply up the stack.
+makes it especially ideal when trying to search for items on expensive-to-access resources (such as over a network or disk): If I have a large on-disk database and I want to know if the key *foo* exists in it, I can query the Bloom filter first, which tells me with a certainty whether it potentially exists (and then the disk lookup can continue) or whether it does *not* exist, and in this case I can forego the expensive disk lookup and simply send a negative reply up the stack.